ISAITB/docs-tdl/source/constructs/index.rst

 .. index:: output (receive)
 .. index:: hidden (receive)
 .. index:: reply (receive)
+.. index:: handler (receive)
 .. _tdl-step-receive:

 receive
 ~~~~~~~

 The ``receive`` step is the counterpart of ``send`` signalling that an actor is expected to receive a message from another.
 This
-operation needs to be defined as part of a transaction created by ``btxn``, the identifier of which it references.
-The structure
+operation may be defined as part of a transaction created by ``btxn``, in which case it references the transaction's identifier.
+Alternatively, it may work without a transaction by specifying directly the :ref:`messaging handler implementation<handlers-implementation>` to use.

-of the ``receive`` element is as follows:
+The structure of the ``receive`` element is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @txnid, yes, The ID of the transaction this ``receive`` belongs to.
+    @txnid, no, The ID of the transaction this ``receive`` belongs to.
+If not specified (for non-transactional messaging) the ``handler`` attribute is required.
     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @handler, no, The :ref:`messaging handler<handlers>` to use for this messaging step.
+If not specified (for transactional messaging) the ``txnid`` attribute is required.
     @desc, no, A description for this step to display to the user and to include in the test session log.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
     @timeout, no, An optional timeout (in milliseconds) on the time to wait for a message to be received.
 This is provided as a ``number`` or a variable reference.
     @timeoutFlag, no, An optional name for a boolean flag to record whether or not the timeout was triggered that will be stored in the result ``map`` named using the ``id`` attribute.
 This is provided as a ``string`` or a variable reference.